City · Georgia · Asia

 Visa Information

-Georgia offers visa-free entry to many nationalities for up to one year.
-Citizens of the EU, US, Canada, and Australia, among others, can enter without a visa.
-However, entry requirements can change, so it's crucial to verify current regulations before traveling.
-Passports must be valid for at least six months beyond the intended stay.
-For the most accurate and up-to-date information, check the Georgian government's official website or consult your local embassy.
+As of the latest updates, travelers from the EU, US, Canada, Australia, and several other countries can enter Georgia for up to one year without a visa.
+However, entry requirements may change, and it is crucial to verify the latest visa regulations before your travel.
+Additionally, ensure your passport is valid for at least six months beyond your intended stay in Georgia.
+For the most accurate and up-to-date information, check the Georgian government's official website or consult with your nearest Georgian embassy or consulate.

 Safety